FIM Supercross World Championship: History

+In 2023, the series lost its primary backing and underwent an ownership change.

 Calendar

 The 2022 FIM World Supercross Championship began in October for the pilot season that consisted of 2 rounds.
-Round 1 of FIM World Supercross Championship was the British Grand Prix on October 8th to be held at Principality Stadium, Cardiff, Wales.
+Round 1 of FIM World Supercross Championship was the British Grand Prix on October 8 to be held at Principality Stadium, Cardiff, Wales.
 Round 2 of the Championship was the Australian Grand Prix which is two day event scheduled on Friday 21st and Saturday 22 October 2022 held at Marvel Stadium, Melbourne.

 The series will start again in July 2023 and continue through until November, consisting of 6 rounds in both the WSX (450cc) class and the SX2 (250cc) class, to be held in football and baseball stadiums across the world.
 Beginning with Round 1 in July 2023, the series will take place in different locations globally before concluding in Melbourne for the final round of the Championship in November.